Menai Strait Bridges

 The stonework was finished in 1824; then began the monumental task of raising the chains that would hold up the central span.
 Tunnels were driven into solid rock on either shore to anchor the chains.
-Then the first section of the chain was secured on the Caernarfonshire side, drawn up to the top of the eastern tower and left to hang down to the water level.
-Another chain was drawn up to the top of the tower on the Anglesey side.
-The central section of chain, weighing 23.5 tons, was then loaded onto a raft, carefully manoeuvred into position between the towers and connected to the dangling chain.
+Then the first section of the chain was secured on the Caernarfonshire side.
+More sections were were added to the chain, resting on wooden scaffolding that led up to the top of the eastern tower.
+Another chain was built up to the top of the tower on the Anglesey side.
+The central section of chain, weighing 23.5 tons, was then loaded onto a raft, carefully manoeuvred into position between the towers and connected to ropes dangling down from the towers.
 While a fife and drum band played to encourage the workers, 150 men used block and tackle to draw the chain up to the top of the Anglesey tower to complete the span.
 The large crowd that had gathered to watch cheered wildly as the connection was made.

 The remaining fifteen chains were raised in a similar manner over the next ten weeks.
 Rods were then hung from the chains and bolted to iron bars that were used as the base for the wooden road surface.
 The bridge was opened on 30 January 1826 to great fanfare.
 Its completion, along with other improvements to the road by Telford, reduced travel time from London to Holyhead from 36 hours to 27 (today it takes 5.5 hours).

 The bridge has been modified and reconstructed many times over the years.
 The road surface was damaged in severe winds in 1839 and needed repair.
 The wooden deck was replaced with a steel one in 1893.
 With the coming of modern vehicles the previous weight limit of 4.5 tons per vehicle became an impediment.
 Overweight vehicles would have to carry their loads over in two or more trips.
 In fact, even bus conductors would regularly have to ask some passengers to walk across.
-So, between 1938 and 1940 the old iron chains were replaced with new steel ones, all while traffic continued to cross.
+So, between 1938 and 1940 the old iron chains were replaced with new steel ones, all while traffic continued to cross (see a video about the repairs here).
 In the autumn of 1999 the bridge was closed for several weeks to completely replace the road surface and strengthen the bridge.

 16 March 2005 - A several month long project of repainting the Menai Bridge has begun, with the paint being completely stripped down to the bare metal for the first time in many decades and repainted.
 As a result, the video camera above will most likely show traffic control measures and scaffolding.